outdreamer/build-a-cure-1/docs/problem_solving_matching.md

       - finding of optimal solution trajectory (or set of solution trajectories)

   VII.
-Modeling gaps in Problem Space Systems as Solutions
+Modeling variance gaps in Problem Space Systems as Solutions

+    - this method is for decrypting variance, either to describe/derive it (for use in prediction functions), or to use the alternatives allowed by it (for use in alternate comparisons)

     1. model the openings created by variance